by Jorge Icaza (1906-1978)

 “But you just said…”

-“You can tell an animal by its footprint, just as you can tell a man by his paycheck.
+“You can tell a lot about a man by the size of his income, like an animal by its footprint.
 And me… You already see how I am.”

 In search of an amicable understanding, one free of complications, the old man continued: